FredericHeem/grucloud-aws-demo/README.md

-# GCP deploymemt
+# Aws deploymemt

-Boilerplate to deploy infrastructure on GCP with GruCloud.
+Boilerplate to deploy infrastructure on Aws with GruCloud.